-GLOBAL ENVIRONMENT REQUIREMENT (3 CUs)
+CROSS-CULTURAL PERSPECTIVES REQUIREMENT (3 CUs)

-Given today's global business environment, an international perspective is an essential part of a student's undergraduate education.
-To that end, Wharton students are required to take 3 CUs that have substantial international content.
+Given today's global business environment, a cross-cultural perspective is an essential part of a student's undergraduate education.
+To that end, Wharton students are required to take three courses that have substantial cross-cultural content.

-The following policies apply to Global Environment courses:
+The following policies apply to Cross-Cultural Perspectives courses:

-- Global Environment courses may not be taken pass/fail. - Two of these courses may double-count with General Education courses. - A maximum of one business course may be used to satisfy a Global Environment requirement.
-This business course may not double count with any other requirement. - International students are not permitted to fulfill this requirement with courses about the United States.
+- Courses may not be taken pass/fail. - Two of these courses may double-count with General Education courses. - Up to one course may be on U.S. cultural diversity. - International students are not permitted to fulfill this requirement with courses about the United States with the exception of courses on U.S. cultural diversity.